rturquier/ethically-robust/pages/privacy.md

 **The right to object to processing** – You have the right to object to our processing of your personal data.

-**The right to data portability** – You have the right to request that we transfer the personal data that we have collected about you to another organization, or directly to you.

 If you make a request, we have one month to respond to you.